Sean Munger's official site. Not your typical Boring Author Website®™.

 The Tragedy of TrueTwit.
 (January 30, 2013)

 Ever get those annoying direct messages on Twitter that go, “So-and-so uses TrueTwit validation service.
 Click here to validate”?
 I wrote this article in a fit of pique back in January after getting one too many of those fulsome messages, and from the response it’s clear that many, many many people hate TrueTwit as much as I do.
 Learn what TrueTwit is, why it’s horrible, and why authors–of all people–should never ever use it.
+See also this article, True Twit: From Tragedy to Farce which explains why, in addition to being annoying, TrueTwit is in fact a deceptive and cynical attempt to hoodwink its own unfortunate users.

 Bobby Ewing in the Shower: An Epic Storytelling Gaffe.
 (September 14, 2012)